Prapthi564/MPPC23-Power-Apps/lab1/README.md

     This command will set the `isauditenabled` setting to true.

     > **Note:**
-    > Note that the list command showed `No` as the output, but to udpate we need to use true or false.
+    > Note that the list command showed `No` as the output, but to update we need to use true or false.

 1. Run the following command again to verify if the setting is applied and select **Enter**: